-Ursinus College is embarking on a new era for science education and undergraduate student research with a $29 million Innovation and Discovery Center (IDC).
+The IDC marks a new era for science education and undergraduate student research at Ursinus College.

-The interdisciplinary facility boldly reflects the college’s liberal arts legacy, further empowering its faculty to educate future leaders in science and other professions as they prepare for the careers of the future.
+The interdisciplinary facility, dedicated in October 2018, boldly reflects the college’s liberal arts legacy, further empowering its faculty to educate future leaders in science and other professions as they prepare for the careers of the future.

-“The Innovation and Discovery Center will lead the way in how a new generation of liberal arts undergraduates pursue scientific knowledge,” Ursinus College President Brock Blomberg says.
+“The Innovation and Discovery Center is leading the way in how a new generation of liberal arts undergraduates pursue scientific knowledge,” Ursinus College President Brock Blomberg says.
 “The IDC recognizes that we must teach to careers that haven’t been invented yet, which is why it will infuse policy, entrepreneurship and science with a new approach.
-This is an ambitious, once-in-a-generation project that will foster creative and innovative thinking, which has always been a hallmark of the Ursinus experience.”
+This ambitious, once-in-a-generation facility fosters creative and innovative thinking, which has always been a hallmark of the Ursinus experience.”

-Collaborative spaces among multiple academic disciplines will further cultivate the concept of a shared, common experience, a reality of the modern world.
-The IDC will incorporate 30-seat and 50-seat technology-enhanced active learning classrooms; flexible laboratories that are easily configurable to suit specific needs of a research project; open meeting and work spaces that bring together students and faculty from every discipline; and a unique “maker space” that allows students to create their own tools and technology required for original research and entrepreneurial initiatives.
+Collaborative spaces among multiple academic disciplines further cultivate the concept of a shared, common experience, a reality of the modern world.
+The IDC incorporates 30-seat and 50-seat technology-enhanced active learning classrooms; flexible laboratories that are easily configurable to suit specific needs of a research project; and open meeting and work spaces that bring together students and faculty from every discipline.

 The 42,500-square-foot facility physically connects Pfahler and Thomas halls.